niallmerrigan/internet-safety/README.md

 For parents, it is important to understand that the content on various platforms may be inappropriate or undmoderated.

-Below is a living list of available parental contols that are curated on a regular basis based on the applications that are currently used.

 # List of parental controls

 Below is a living list of available parental contols that are curated on a regular basis based on the applications that are currently